Lonesome's Pizza: History

+Closure and mural

+The pizza window closed in early July 2017 and was replaced by Pizza Slut.
+Lonesome's Pizza's website was updated with information for donating to Planned Parenthood.
+Two weeks after Lonesome's Pizza closed, the Travel Channel published a positive review of the restaurant.

 The "ever-changing" Lonesome's Pizza mural on the exterior of Dante's depicted Antieu and Sin, as of 2017.
 After the business announced plans to close, someone crossed out Antieu's face and added a heart and arrow pointing to Sin.
 Then, the image of Antieu was removed altogether.
 Frank Faillace, owner of Dante's, said: "The mural was their signage and since they are no longer in business the wall was returned to its previous state.
 There was some graffiti on the wall before it was painted over, but we have no information on it unfortunately, as our security cameras did not cover that area at the time it happened."

 Reception

+In 2015, Thrillist's Andy Kryza said Lonesome's was Portland's best late-night pizza option.
+Chad Walsh included the business in Eater Portland's 2016 overview of local restaurants with "killer delivery options".
+The website's Mattie John Bamman described the pizzeria as "a true indie-style Portland classic" and said the business was "obsessively adored".
+The Travel Channel included Lonesome's Pizza in a list of 5 pizza establishments "worth checking out" in Portland.

-Matthew Korfhage of Willamette Week described Lonesome's Pizza as "famously quirky".
-After the business closed, he said, "we will forever miss their Fela Kuti mix CDs and their crouching tiger hidden whatever, their 'Hammy's Pizza vs. a wet paper bag with a mustache,' and their vingt-six by any name.
+In 2017, Martin Cizmar of Willamette Week said Lonesome's, plus the local pizzerias Hammy's and Sizzle Pie, were "as good as the best delivery pies in most cities".
+Lonesome's was included in the newspaper's 2017 overview of "where to get food late at night in Portland".
+Matthew Korfhage said Lonesome's was "famously quirky".
+After the business closed, Korfhage wrote, "we will forever miss their Fela Kuti mix CDs and their crouching tiger hidden whatever, their 'Hammy's Pizza vs. a wet paper bag with a mustache,' and their vingt-six by any name.
 In an age of Postmates, delivery pizza just got a little bit worse."
-The Travel Channel included Lonesome's Pizza in a list of 5 pizza establishments "worth checking out" in Portland.
-Eater Portland Mattie John Bamman described the pizzeria as "a true indie-style Portland classic" and said the business was "obsessively adored".